codefresh-io/docs.codefresh.io/_docs/pipelines/create-pipeline.md

 Argo Events uses parameterization to pass data from the event payload to the workflow submitted by the sensor trigger.
 But where in Argo Workflows you would need to manually define the JSON path to the data in the event payload, our Delivery Pipeline wizard automates path definitions through predefined variables.

 Every event has a specific payload and a specific list of predefined variables you can select from.
 You can either parameterize an argument through one or more predefined variables, or use Sprig template functions to define the values.
-In either case, when the manifests are generated, CSDP replaces the variables or templated values with the actual JSON path in the event payload.
+In either case, when the manifests are generated, Codefresh replaces the variables or templated values with the actual JSON path in the event payload.

 **Filters**